avive/karmacoin-app/README.md

 - Web, iOs, Android

 Copyright (c) 2022 by the KarmaCoin Authors.
-This work is licensed under the KarmaCoin License v0.1.0.
+This work is licensed under the [KarmaCoin License](https://github.com/karma-coin/.github/blob/main/LICENSE).